 One of the main challenges of text localization is certainly pluralization.
 Make sure your text segments are pluralization-friendly and that there’s enough space in the layout for all variants.

 Localizing visual content

 App development and design should be done with localization in mind.
 Since different languages require different spacing and layout, be sure your app’s interface will be localization friendly from the visual point of view as well.

 For example, your app localized to right-to-left languages might require a completely different user interface to your original one.
 While some languages have larger font sizes, the words are usually shorter.
 On the other hand, some languages have many compounds that take more space than typical English words do.

-Different countries and cultures have different understanding of colors and understanding that can be crucial.
+Different countries and cultures have a different understanding of colors and understanding that can be crucial.
 For example, the red color in some countries is used to signal danger, while in other cultures it’s considered the bringer of good luck.

 How localized your app (and how successful it is) will depend greatly on how well you have researched your desired market.
 For example, while you might translate the sign-up page of your app into Mandarin, it might not generate as much visibility and use as you have desired.

 Why?
-Because the sign up page offers a Facebook or Google sign in option, but not to a WeChat account which dominates the Chinese app market.
+Because the sign-up page offers a Facebook or Google sign-in option, but not to a WeChat account which dominates the Chinese app market.

 Localization of the Privacy guidelines and In-app purchases is a must, especially if the market you have your eyes set on has strict legal provisions for user privacy protection.
 Know your audience and deliver accordingly.

 Test, test, test - before releasing your app onto the new market, make sure you have it checked, used, and reviewed by native speakers.